 In Year 7, students examine historical and contemporary artworks and experience practical areas using a range of media such as pencil, paint, charcoal, ink and clay.
 They explore ideas and starting points for artworks in their visual diary and experiment with additional techniques and processes such as print-making, collage and three-dimensional constructions.
 Students learn to analyse and evaluate the work of professional artists as well as their own creative artworks.

 Students working with clay in the Ceramics Room

-Year 7 Drama is compulsory for all students.
-Contact time is two 80-minute lessons per week for one semester.
+Drama is compulsory for all students.
+Contact time is four 80-minute lessons per fortnight for one semester.
 This course offers students a number of introductory acting activities including improvisation, play script interpretation, drama games, role-play, and student script writing.
-Students rehearse and present drama material in groups.
+Students rehearse and present drama material in small ensembles.
 Apart from acquiring skills in acting, communication and problem-solving, students in Year 7 Drama also gain important life skills such as confidence and self-esteem.